<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </span></p>

-<p><span style="font-weight: 400;">Before getting engaged, I trained for half marathons and did the occasional strength class.
+<p><span style="font-weight: 400;">The Bridal Arms workout has absolutely been worth it for me! </span><span style="font-weight: 400;">Before getting engaged, I trained for half marathons and did the occasional strength class.
 After saying “yes,” I wanted to get into a regular routine that incorporated both strength and cardio.
-If </span><span style="font-weight: 400;">you want approachable workouts that help you build consistency and strength at home, I think it&#8217;s a win.</span></p>
+If </span><span style="font-weight: 400;">you want enjoyable workouts that help you build consistency and strength at home, I think the Bridal Arms Program is a total win. </span></p>

 <p><b><i>Thinking about trying GGStudio?</i></b><i><span style="font-weight: 400;"> You can get 10% off an annual membership using my <a href="https://joinggstudio.com?mwr=elana-e66c">referral link</a>.
 Full disclosure: I&#8217;ll receive a referral credit if you sign up, but I paid for my own membership and this review is not sponsored.
 I&#8217;m just a big fan! </span></i></p>